Chevrotain/chevrotain/packages/website/docs/tutorial/step1_lexing.md

 Note that:

 - The **order** of Token definitions passed to the Lexer is **important**.
-  The first PATTERN to match will be chosen not the longest.
+  The first PATTERN to match will be chosen, not the longest.
   - See how to resolve [Keywords vs Identifiers](https://github.com/chevrotain/chevrotain/blob/master/examples/lexer/keywords_vs_identifiers/keywords_vs_identifiers.js).

 - The lexer's `Tokenize` method is a **pure function**, thus only a **single Lexer** (per grammar) is needed.